cran/kidney.epi/README.md

 The kidney.epi package is made with care by the research consultancy [Scientific-Tools.Org](https://Scientific-Tools.Org/).
 Contact us for data analysis or software development at [Scientific-Tools.Org](https://Scientific-Tools.Org/contact/) or via 'maintainer("kidney.epi")', connect with the [author on LinkedIn](https://www.linkedin.com/in/boris-bikbov/).
-Support this and other Scientific-Tools.Org projects: https://Scientific-Tools.Org/support-us/
+Support this and other Scientific-Tools.Org projects: know more at https://Scientific-Tools.Org/support-us/ or use [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=S8S8HZKMWZQYE)
 [Home page](https://kidney.scientific-tools.org/r/) and [GitHub repository](https://github.com/scientific-tools-org/kidney.epi) of the package.
 Connect with us on social platforms: [LinkedIn](https://www.linkedin.com/company/scientific-tools-org/) [X/Twitter](https://twitter.com/SciToolsOrg)